Did you know there’s an easy way to cut watermelon? You’ll never fear cutting a watermelon again once you know these simple steps.

 Clearly, that’s not really the case but that’s how I felt.
 Cutting a watermelon properly was one of those things reserved for members of the super secret club of mothers who somehow magically just know the things that mothers are supposed to know.
 And not me.

-One day earlier this Summer, all this drama came to a grinding halt when I saw this technique that I’m about to share with you.
+One day earlier one summer, all this drama came to a grinding halt when I saw this technique that I’m about to share with you.
 I think it was on TV somewhere, but I can’t really say because the moment was really just a blur of excitement for me.
 And now I can’t believe it wasn’t obvious from the beginning.
 I risked cutting my fingers off for nothing.

 Here we go!